stackbit-projects/academixdao-77313/content/pages/index.md

     subtitle: >-
       Academix builds and integrates all features of an academic journal while ensuring continual community governance through incentivization mechanisms on desirable actions vital to research & science.
+While this includes traditional mechanisms of academic publishing, we also promote ancillary functions such as marketing and dispersion of published material.
     items:
       - type: FeaturedItem
         title: Faster